m-delem/simulate-questionnaire-data/README.md

 > a quick tutorial to use this project structure and an in-depth
 > explanation of its elements in the README of the template.

-[^1]: I still added them to [my (secret 👀) personal
-    package](https://github.com/m-delem/delemr/) though, to access them
-    quickly without copy-pasting.

-[^2]: The function is close in its purpose to the `makeItemsScale` from
+[^1]: The function is close in its purpose to the `makeItemsScale` from
     the `LikertMakeR` package.

-[^3]: Conceptually, this could be a simulation of multiple correlated
+[^2]: Conceptually, this could be a simulation of multiple correlated
     questionnaires (Q1 with several items on a construct correlated with Q2 on another construct) or a questionnaire with correlated sub-scales… Or both at the same time, just name your scales however